DORA

 Technical standards

-The three European Supervisory Authorities (ESAs) are jointly responsible for the development of the technical standards for DORA.
+The three European Supervisory Authorities (ESAs) were jointly responsible for the development of the technical standards for DORA.

 • RTS on content, timelines and templates on incident reporting (NL / ENG)